-- 1. The Registrar will convey the re-read request with copies of all relevant materials to the chairperson (or to the appropriate dean if the chairperson is the instructor, or if there is no chair), and will inform the appropriate dean at the same time. - 2.
-The re-read will be conducted by two professors designated by the departmental chairperson or the appropriate dean.
-One professor shall be the original instructor if possible. - 3.
-The chairperson will report the result of the re-read and the grade to be assigned in writing to the Registrar. - 4.
-The Registrar will convey the result to the student and the appropriate dean, and will amend the student's transcript of grades accordingly.

-Appeal of Academic Decisions by Petition to the Committee on Academic Appeals

-Students who have reason to believe they have been subject to mistaken, improper or unjust treatment with respect to their academic status have the right to submit their case to the Committee on Academic Appeals for consideration.
-Also, students who remain convinced of their position after having exhausted the final grade appeals procedures may petition the Committee on Academic Appeals for consideration.
+- The Registrar will convey the re-read request with copies of all relevant materials to the department Chair (or to the appropriate Dean if the Chair is the instructor, or if there is no Chair). - 2.
+The re-read will be conducted by two professors designated by the departmental Chair or the appropriate Dean.
+Those conducting the re-read will be provided with copies of the course outline and marking criteria, as appropriate.
+Normally the professor who assigned the original grade will not re-read the work at this stage unless no other faculty with competence in the area are available.
+Regrading results are reported on a standard form, giving the grade awarded and the basis for the decision, within three weeks of the date of the request for a re-read. - 3.
+The department Chair will determine the result of the re-read, after consultation with the Dean if necessary, and report the grade to be assigned in writing to the Registrar. - The Registrar will convey the result to the student, the appropriate Dean, and the faculty member, and will amend the student's transcript of grades accordingly. - The results of a re-read are final and do not constitute grounds for further appeal. - B. Appeal of Misapplication of University Regulations by Petition to the Committee on Academic Appeals Students who have reason to believe they have been subject to a misapplication of an academic regulation or that the imposition of academic regulations would create undue hardship have the right to submit their case to the Committee on Academic Appeals.

-A petition to the Committee on Academic Appeals however, must be based on solid evidence and must be initiated within three weeks of notification of the results of their final grade appeal or within three weeks of the incidence of the alleged mistaken, improper or unjust treatment under appeal.
+A petition to the Committee on Academic Appeals must be based on solid evidence.
+An appeal must be initiated within three weeks of the incidence of the alleged mistaken treatment under appeal.
+The Committee has the right to refuse to hear cases it judges to be without substance, or if the outcome of a grade appeal is the only point in dispute.